 Temple College developed and implemented an accelerated program in Emergency Medical Services (EMS) for veterans and service members with military medical experience.
 For more information about the Accelerated Emergency Services Program for Veterans, please contact Jeff Fritz at 254-298-8563 or email@example.com.

 Accelerated Pathways to Bachelor’s and Master’s Degrees in Security Fields

-Angelo State University is developing five articulation agreements with select community colleges to create accelerated pathways to bachelor's degrees and master's degrees and fast track certificates in academic areas such as border security, cyber security, intelligence, and security studies and analysis.
-The Veterans Educational and Transitional Services (VETS) Center will help veterans and service members transition to university campus by providing academic, social and financial aid support.
-For more information about any of the programs being developed at Angelo State University, please contact Susan Williams at 325-486-6682 or firstname.lastname@example.org.
+Angelo State University developed five articulation agreements with select community colleges to create accelerated pathways to bachelor's degrees and master's degrees and fast track certificates in academic areas such as border security, cyber security, intelligence, and security studies and analysis.
+The Veterans Educational and Transitional Services (VETS) Center helps veterans and service members transition to university campus by providing academic, social and financial aid support.
+For more information about any of the programs developed at Angelo State University, please contact Susan Williams at 325-486-6682 or firstname.lastname@example.org.